Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 HR 11In Committee - Public Safety

-Resolution urging Ohio to expand domestic drone manufacturing to ensure competitiveness and address national security concerns regarding Chinese-manufactured drones.
+Non-binding resolution urging the State of Ohio to expand manufacturing of domestically-produced drones to ensure competitiveness and national security against the increased presence of Chinese-manufactured drones.

 Last action: January 28, 2025